From Capture To Print

 Many Devils Are In The Details

 Once a decision is made to continue some images can be completed in an hour or so while others may stretch into an unknown amount of hours.
-With each revisiting of the image helping to develop more of what I envision it to become.
-There are many technical aspects that go in to this which would bore you to death if I began to describe them.
+Each revisiting of the image helping to develop more of what I envision it to become.
+There are many technical aspects that go into this which would bore you to death if I began to describe them.

-With post processing work complete it is saved as a master file from which all future prints can be made.
+With post-processing work complete it is saved as a master file from which all future prints can be made.
 But this still is not the end.
 When a print is to be made the master file needs to be further developed according to the type and size of print desired.
-Be that a small print on paper or a very large print on canvas or for face mounted to acrylic.
-Integrity of the master file must be maintained.
+Be that a small print on paper or a very large print on canvas or for face-mounted to acrylic.
+The integrity of the master file must be maintained.
 This is why it is critical to produce each print one at a time and to order depending on the desired final appearance.
 I never employ the “one size fits all” method.